-The school announced on Tuesday that it has accepted an invitation from the Colonial Athletic Association (CAA), which the team will be a part of beginning with the fall 2013 season.
+The school announced on Tuesday that it has accepted an invitation from the Colonial Athletic Association (CAA), which the team will be a part of at the start of the 2013 season.

-“Today is a proud day for Stony Brook University as we continue to elevate our intercollegiate athletics program to higher levels of excellence,” Stony Brook University President Samuel L. Stanley Jr. said in a press release.
+“Today is a proud day for Stony Brook University as we continue to elevate our intercollegiate athletics program to higher levels of excellence,” Stanley Jr. said in a press release.
 “Moving our football program into the CAA aligns us with the elite academic and athletic institutions in the Football Championship Subdivision.”